-- Objective 1: In 2022 library will host talks by mayor and council members, city staff, and local historians and visionaries.
+- Objective 1: The library will host talks by mayor and council members, city staff, and local historians and visionaries.

-- Objectives 4: In 2022 the library director will contact the Buffalo Bill Museum and local collectors to inquire about artifact loans for exhibiting in the library.
+- Objectives 4: The library director will partner with the Buffalo Bill Museum and local collectors to inquire about artifact loans for exhibiting in the library.
 (Possible insurance issues to be figured)

 Visit a Comfortable Place: Physical and Virtual Spaces

-Goal #1: Citizens will have a dynamic outdoor space for programming and community.
+Goal #1: Citizens will have dynamic outdoor and indoor space for programming and community.

-- Objective 2: In 2022 the library director with the assistance of City Hall and the Friends will apply for grant money to further fund the plaza redevelopment.
-The city has $350,000 in bonded money for the project.
+- Objective 1: In 2023-24 the library director with the assistance of City Hall and the Friends will apply for grant money to supplement city funds for the plaza redevelopment.

 - Objective 2: The library will create a space just outside the front door for patrons to sit, read, use wifi, or picnic, in coordination with the Plaza redesign in 23/24.